londospark/server-infra/README.md

 5. For flashing the ISO to USB, you can use Balena Etcher on Windows while keeping your build tools in WSL2
    - The generated ISO file can be accessed from Windows via: `\\wsl$\<distro-name>\home\<username>\<path-to-cloned-repo>\00-proxmox-installer\proxmox-headless.iso`

+## Current Flow

+1. **Build ISO**: `make iso` (optional if you already have Proxmox installed)
+2. **Bootstrap host**: `make bootstrap` (SSH key, Terraform API token, community repo, bridges vmbr0/vmbr1)
+3. **Deploy OPNsense**: `make opnsense` (downloads latest nano image, imports as disk, brings up VM on vmbr0/vmbr1; default LAN 192.168.1.1)
+4. **Terraform (optional)**: `make tf-init && make tf-plan` (describes the OPNsense VM via proxmox provider; use if you want IaC management of the VM)
+5. **All-in-one**: `make all` runs deps + iso + bootstrap + opnsense + infra (terraform apply)

+### What Terraform Does (today)
+- Configures the Proxmox provider and defines an `opnsense` VM with two virtio NICs (WAN: vmbr0, LAN: vmbr1) and ISO-based install variables.
+- Use it if you prefer the VM to be managed declaratively via Terraform.
+If you stick with the Ansible nano-image deployment, Terraform is optional—just avoid applying the conflicting VM resource.

 ## Work Completed

 This project implements a complete Proxmox VE infrastructure automation pipeline:

 1. **ISO Automation** - Docker-based ISO builder downloads latest Proxmox VE, embeds pre-configured answers (`answer.toml`), and produces a headless-ready installation image
-2. **Ansible Bootstrap** - Post-boot playbook that:
+2. **Ansible Bootstrap & Network** - Post-boot playbooks that:
-   - Installs SSH public key for key-based authentication
+   - Install SSH public key for key-based authentication
-   - Creates dedicated Terraform user with appropriate role and permissions
+   - Create Terraform role/user/token and switch to community repository
-   - Generates API token for infrastructure provisioning
+   - Configure vmbr0/vmbr1 bridges
-   - Switches from enterprise to community repository (no subscriptions required)
+   - Deploy OPNsense from the official nano image (no installer)
+3. **Terraform (Optional)** - Proxmox provider configuration describing the OPNsense VM (ISO-based approach) for those who want declarative management
-3. **Environment Management** - direnv integration for secure credential and variable management
+4. **Environment Management** - direnv integration for secure credential and variable management
-4. **Cross-Platform Support** - Works on macOS, Linux, and Windows (via WSL2)
+5. **Cross-Platform Support** - Works on macOS, Linux, and Windows (via WSL2)

 ## Known Gotchas & Important Notes